DEATH WISH 7 BILLION

 activities and ingestibles which facilitate this marvellous short

-circuiting, for there is no cure for self-consciousness other
+circuiting, for there is no apparent cure for self-consciousness

-than to desensitize the area of the brain responsible for it.
+other than to desensitize the area of the brain responsible for

-Which is why when humans, if only fortuitously, manage to catch
+it.
+Which is why when humans, if only fortuitously, manage to

-glimpses of themselves in the truth of their being, they rudely
+catch glimpses of themselves in the truth of their being, they

-discover that “the will to power” seamlessly accommodates
+rudely discover that “the will to power” seamlessly

-the ground bear out: from time immemorial Man has arguably been
+the facts on the ground bear out: from time immemorial Man has

-at his happiest when surrendering to DNA-deep, anti-ipseity impulses
+arguably been at his happiest when surrendering to the DNA-deep,

 What